 We have a great deal of experience making quality dentures and use the best laboratories in New Zealand.

-Thompson Dental specialise in cosmetic dentistry, follow this link to our full range of cosmetic dental services.
+Thompson Dental specialises in cosmetic dentistry, follow this link to read about our full range of cosmetic dental services.

 We keep daily appointments available in case of dental emergencies!